mgerber-10/AVL-Tree/README.md

 # AVL-Tree
-AVL Tree implementation that stores student's UF-ID numbers as keys.
+AVL Tree implementation which stores information about students at UF.
+Each node on the tree represents a student and contains a UF-ID number (key) and a name.